basry87878/Development/Notation App/README.md

-# This is Duolingo-like simple application made by React native
+# This is a simple notation(to do) web application built by
+react js as a front-end
+.Net core as backend
+SQL server database